Siluete: 1975–1995: Reformation, live activities, Miščević's death

-Post 1995
+Posthumous releases

-In 2000 the compilation album VIS Siluete (VIS being an abbreviation for Vokalno-instrumentalni sastav, trans.
-Vocal-instrumental ensemble), with an overview of the band's work, was released.
+In 2000, the compilation album VIS Siluete (VIS being an abbreviation for Vokalno-instrumentalni sastav, trans.
+Vocal-instrumental ensemble) was released by PGP-RTS, featuring an overview of the band's work.

-The songs "Tvoj rođendan", "Uhvati vetar" and the previously unreleased instrumental "Tema Silueta" ("Siluete's Theme") was published on the box set Kad je rock bio mlad – Priče sa istočne strane (1956–1970) (When Rock Was Young – East Side Stories (1956–1970)), released by Croatia Records in 2005 and featuring songs by the pioneering Yugoslav rock acts.
+The songs "Tvoj rođendan", "Uhvati vetar" and the previously unreleased instrumental "Tema Silueta" ("Siluete's Theme") were published on the box set Kad je rock bio mlad – Priče sa istočne strane (1956–1970) (When Rock Was Young – East Side Stories (1956–1970)), released by Croatia Records in 2005 and featuring songs by the pioneering Yugoslav rock acts.
 "Tema Silueta" was recorded in 1962, on a rehearsal in Gvozden Eror's apartment.

+Activities of former members

+Following his departure from Siluete, guitarist Ilija Stanić formed the band Slomljena Srca (The Broken Hearts).
+After the group disbanded in 1973, he moved to Libya, where he worked as mechanical engineer.
+He retired from music, but started a career in painting.

+Siluete former drummer Miroslav Minić moved to Germany in 1968, where he performed with Belgrade Show Orchestra.
+In 1971, he moved to Norway.
+He performed until 1986, when he dedicated himself to fashion design.

-Siluete former guitarist Miroslav Petrović formed the old city music band Daniluške.
+Miomir Petrović formed the old city music band Daniluške.
 He wrote the main theme for Branko Bauer's TV series The Farm in the Small Marsh, appearing in the series in a supporting role.
-He died at the beginning of the 1990s.

-Siluete former drummer Miroslav Minić moved to Germany, where he would perform with Belgrade Show Orchestra.
-In 1971 he moved to Norway.
-He performed until 1986, when he dedicated himself to fashion design.
+He also composed two instrumentals recorded by guitarist Boris Višnjički.
+Petrović died in early 1990s.

+The band's former members Mišević, Todorović, Dunić and Cvetković were all members of the band CD, active between 1971 and 1975 and led by vocalist and keyboardist Dragan Cvetić.
+The group recorded eight 7-inch singles during the four years of activity.
+After the group disbanded, Cvetković dedicated himself to painting.
+Slobodan Todorović died on 27 May 2008.
+Jovan Mišević was the dean of Union–Nikola Tesla University Faculty of Diplomacy and Security.
+He died on 13 April 2015.

 Legacy

-Miščević was awarded several times for his contribution to Yugoslav music.
-He was awarded with SR Serbia Seventh of July Award and the First of May Award.
+Miščević was awarded several times for his contribution to Yugoslav music, including the SR Serbia Seventh of July Award and the First of May Award.

+In 2014, Živko M. Bojanić published a book about Miščević, entitled Prvoborac rokenrola (Veteran of Rock 'n' Roll).

 The song "Uhvati vetar" was covered by the Yugoslav rock band Jura Stublić & Film on their 1989 album Zemlja sreće (Land of Happiness).